BlackZork/mqmgateway/README.md

     Arguments:
       - bitmask in hex (default "0xffff")

-    Applies a mask to value readed from modbus register.
+    Applies a mask to value read from modbus register.

 Converter can be added to modbus register in state section.